MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/ready.md

 # Azure landing zones for HPC

 The [Ready methodology](../../ready/index.md) of the Cloud Adoption Framework for Azure can guide you through the process of preparing your environment for cloud adoption.
 During the readiness phase, you can use Azure landing zones.
 Landing zones are technical accelerators that provide the basic building block for any cloud adoption environment.
-Landing zones automate the configuration of your Azure environment, aligning with best practices guidance from the Cloud Adoption Framework.
-In the process of preparing for high-performance computing (HPC), you'll encounter environment configurations that might differ slightly, depending on the industry use case and requirements.
+Landing zones automate the configuration of your Azure environment, aligning with best practice guidance from the Cloud Adoption Framework.
+In the process of preparing for high-performance computing (HPC), you might encounter environment configurations that depend on your industry use case and requirements.

 ## Azure landing zone conceptual architecture